SnowyMouse/chimera/README.md

 **Usage:** `chimera_split_screen_hud [true/false]`

 #### Throttle FPS
 Throttle Halo's frame rate.
 Set to 0 to disable.
+By default, this is set to 300 on Halo Trial.

 **Usage:** `chimera_throttle_fps [FPS]`